Completed master set – one last look at 1995 Topps

 STIT-ZG Zack Greinke – Los Angeles Dodgers

-As a reminder, I went to the All-Star game and Home Run Derby in Cincinnati.
-So I’m collecting this All-Star Stitches set!
+As a reminder, I went to the All-Star game & Home Run Derby in Cincinnati in 2015.
+So I’m collecting this All-Star Stitches set from Topps Update 2015!
 These cards have swatches from the Monday practice festivities.

-How I got the card: COMC from 2021
+How I got the card: COMC purchase in October 2023

 STIT-AB A.J.
 Burnett – Pittsburgh Pirates